RokayaNeeraj/ArduinoLight/README.md

 **LED Bulb Connection:**
 - Connect anode to pin 9.
-- Connect the cathode to one end of the resistor and then to the GND of Arduino.
+- Connect the cathode to one end of the resistor and then other end to the GND of Arduino.

 **Photoresistor Connection:**
 - Connect LDR1:VCC to 5V of Arduino.